It's easy to feel at a loss when putting together a business plan for investors, as it's a task that many entrepreneurs find pretty daunting.

 A sensible amount to make sure you don't run out of cash usually means 3 to 6 months worth of your costs.

-5. Don't let the financial forecast take priority over the written part of the business plan
+Business plan tip #5: Don't let the financial forecast take priority over the written part

 Financials are an integral part of your business plan, but they're not the only thing that matters.
 Writing your business plan will be as important as putting together a financial forecast.